 ACT school holiday and term dates

-If you’re looking for 2020 school holiday and school term dates for the ACT, you can view them here.
+If you’re looking for school holidays and school term dates for the ACT, you can view them here.